fuzzypawzz/remove-ugly-teachers/README.md

 ## About

-Remove ugly teachers is a small browser extension, which only purpose is to remove the teacher caricatures drawings on minuddannelse.
+Remove ugly teachers is a small browser extension, which only purpose is to remove the teacher caricatures drawings on minuddannelse.net

 ## Getting Started